zakirhasan736/metisse-new/wp-content/plugins/woo-smart-quick-view/readme.txt

 = 2.6.7 =
 * Updated: Compatible with WordPress 5.8 & WooCommerce 5.5.2
-* Fixed: Add to cart button on related products
+* Fixed: Add to basket button on related products

 = 2.6.6 =
 * Added: Press back button to close the quick view popup